 The heat exchanger uses a small portion of the anhydrous ammonia as a refrigerant.
-The least complicated and the most efficient way to deliver the refrigerant to the heat exchanger is to route one high pressure 3/8 inch line from the main line of flow downstream of the shutoff valve to the heat exchanger refrigerant inlet (See Drawing 6847).
-This material has already been measured and will be exhausted into four or more knives.
+The least complicated and the most efficient way to deliver the refrigerant to the heat exchanger is to route one 3/8 inch line from the main line of flow downstream of the shutoff valve to the heat exchanger refrigerant inlet.
+This material has already been measured and will be exhausted into two knives.